cerebralatlas/i18n-flow/i18n-flow-docs/docs/en/guide/frontend-guide.md

 Deleting a project will permanently remove all translation data for that project.
 This action cannot be undone!
 :::

+## Project Member Management

+### Understanding Roles and Permissions

+i18n Flow implements a comprehensive role-based access control system:

+**Project Roles:**
+- **Viewer**: Can view projects, translations, and export data
+- **Editor**: Viewer permissions + can create, update, and delete translations
+- **Owner**: Editor permissions + can manage project settings and members

+**System Roles:**
+- **Admin**: Full system access, can manage users, languages, and all projects
+- **User**: Standard user with project-specific permissions

+### Adding Project Members

+1. Navigate to your project in the project list
+2. Click on the project name to open project details
+3. Switch to the "Members" tab
+4. Click the "Add Member" button
+5. Enter the user's email or username
+6. Select the appropriate role from the dropdown
+7. Click "Save" to send the invitation

+### Managing Existing Members

+- **Update Role**: Click the "Edit" button next to a member to change their role
+- **Remove Member**: Click the "Remove" button to remove a member from the project
+- **View Member Details**: Click on a member's name to see their profile and permissions

+### Viewing Accessible Projects

+Users can easily see all projects they have access to:

+1. Click "Projects" in the sidebar menu
+2. The project list will show both projects you own and projects you've been invited to
+3. Use the filter options to view projects by role (All, Owner, Editor, Viewer)

+### Best Practices for Team Collaboration

+1. **Assign roles based on responsibilities**:
+   - Viewers: Stakeholders who only need to review translations
+   - Editors: Translators and developers who work with translations
+   - Owners: Project managers who need full control

+2. **Regular access reviews**: Periodically review team member access
+3. **Use descriptive project names**: Help team members quickly identify relevant projects
+4. **Communicate changes**: Notify team members when their roles change

 ## Language Management

 ### Adding a Language